SMAS Facelift Brisbane: When This Technique May Be Considered

 - Temporary facial nerve weakness — occurs in approximately 1% of SMAS cases in published series and almost always resolves within weeks to months.

-- Permanent nerve injury — very rare in experienced hands but a recognised risk discussed in detail at consultation.
+- Permanent nerve injury — rare but a recognised risk, discussed in detail at consultation.

 - Skin healing problems — substantially more likely in patients who smoke, which is why cessation is mandatory.